kusumaningrat/TernakClouds/docs/introduction/overview.md

 **Runtime agnosticism.** The platform treats Kubernetes, Nomad, and Docker as interchangeable runtime providers behind the same abstraction.
 Adding a new runtime means implementing a provider interface, not rewriting the UI or the API.

 **Capability-based configuration.** Instead of hardcoding infrastructure connections, TernakClouds uses a capability system.
-Each environment declares what it needs (`runtime`, `logs`, `secrets`) and binds the appropriate provider.
+Each environment declares what it needs (`runtime`, `secrets`) and binds the appropriate provider.
 This makes environments self-describing and portable.

 **Credential isolation.** No provider credential is ever stored in the database.
 Tokens, API keys, and secrets live exclusively in HashiCorp Vault KV v2.
 The database stores only the Vault path — not the credential itself.